technicfan/dmenu-desktop-bash/README.md

     - dex
     - parallel
     - awk
-- if you are not using alacritty change the terminal manually in line 184
-- if you want to use less or more than 12 cores change it manually in line 74
+- if you want to use less or more than 12 cores change it manually in line 58